-Based on student interest, marketplace demand and the generous donation from Daniel and Dianne May, Lees-McRae College is pleased to offer undergraduate degree programs in Nursing and Allied Health, pending accreditation by the Commission on Collegiate Nursing Education (CCNE) and the Southern Association of Colleges and Schools (SACS).
+Based on student interest, marketplace demand and the generous donation from Daniel and Dianne May, Lees-McRae College is proposing new undergraduate degree programs in Nursing and Allied Health.

 President Barry M. Buxton announced the plans last Wednesday evening to friends and alumni during a reception at the home of Daniel and Dianne May.